How to Breathe From the Diaphragm in Six Easy Steps

 Generate More Energy By Breathing Deeply

 It is my belief that breathing is also the primary avenue to a higher consciousness and the more we can be aware, the more conscious we are.
 The ability to concentrate on our breathing will assure us that as we sing we have more control over our sound.

 The simple act of breathing starts a chain reaction of life- giving energy flowing through our body and mind.
-The breathing techniques you learn here can alter our mood, control pain and even give us courage to face daily challenges and obstacles.
+The breathing techniques you learn here can alter your mood, control pain, and even give us courage to face daily challenges and obstacles.